 But webinars are not successful unless you have someone to present to.
-That’s when content plays a huge role.
-Your message and your email invite have to be compelling enough for them to take action.
+That's when content plays a huge role.
+Your message and email invite need to be compelling enough for them to take action.

 First off, never talk about the features or the benefits of your product.
 That's not compelling, you sound like a salesperson, and quite frankly, it's boring.
 (No offense)

 You want to be as specific and relevant as possible.
 Your subject line should tell people what they'll get out of the webinar, and why they should attend.
 This is especially important if you're sending the invite out on social media or email blasts, where many people see a lot of content every day.

 You need content that's going to engage your audience.
 Start with a question that gets them thinking or hits a pain point you're going to solve.

 Something like, Wouldn't you love to get 80% of your time back?
 Or How much time do you waste searching for records in Dynamics GP?

 Starting with a question gets them hooked, and they want to read more.

 Stop trying to speak to the masses.
 Tell them in the email who this is for, who should attend, and even list out the company's roles like Payroll Admin, CEO, or IT Manager.
 Get as specific as possible, and if at all possible, send the email to those roles if you have them broken out that way in your database.

 Know your audience, and talk to them like a human.